 So let’s have a look at why jargon can ruin your marketing content and my 4 top tips to help you avoid it and see better results!

 One thing to keep in mind is that jargon is not always a bad thing for your marketing content.
-But whether using jargon is helpful or detrimental to your cause depends on who you’re talking to.
+But whether using it is helpful or detrimental to your cause depends on who you’re talking to.

 For example, when you are addressing a group of peers, there’s no need to hold back on industry-specific vocabulary.
 Quite the opposite, doing otherwise might make you seem unprofessional or even condescending.